A small and vigorous black hole in the early Universe: Abstract

 However, it is possible that the local/low-z scaling relations do not apply for AGN at such early epochs.
-If we disregard the local virial relations and instead assume that the black hole is accreting at the Eddington rate, then the black hole mass would be $10^7~M_\odot$.
-A black hole with this mass, could have been generated from a DCBH at any redshift between $\sim$25 and 13, or from a merging nuclear star cluster at z$>$25 (which is already challenging for models), while stellar black hole seeds would be very unlikely.
+If we disregard the local virial relations and instead assume that the black hole in GN-z11 is accreting at the Eddington rate, then the black hole mass would be $10^7~M_\odot$.
+A black hole with this mass is more difficult to account for, but achievable in models assuming heavy seeds and episodes of super-Eddington accretion \cite{Bennett23,zhu+2020, bhowmick+2022}.

-More generally, most models and detailed simulations would manage to produce a black hole with masses in the range $10^6-10^7~M_\odot$ by z=10.6 through one (or more) of the scenarios discussed above \citep{Sijacki09, zhu+2020, bhowmick+2022, smidt+2018,Trinca22,Volonteri23,Bennett23,Schneider23}, and it is also interesting to note that models were indeed expecting that the JADES survey in the GOODS fields would have found of the order of a few accreting black holes with masses $\sim 10^6-10^7~M_\odot$ at 10$<$z$<$11 \citep{trinca+2023, volonteri+2023}.

-We also note that the super-massive black holes ($M_{BH}=10^7-10^{10}M_\odot$) found at z$\sim$6--7 \citep{Banados18,Wang20,Fan22}, could originate from progenitors with properties similar to GN-z11.
-Although the volume densities are quite different, the development of such supermassive black holes could easily be achieved by starting from a BH with the same mass observed in GN-z11 at z$\sim$10 and by accreting at sub-Eddington rates (Fig.\ref{fig:mbh_z}) \citep{Bennett23,Volonteri23}.

-Taking the stellar mass of the extended disk-like component measured by \cite{tacchella_jades_2023} ($M_{\star}=8\times10^8~M_\odot$), which is now to be considered as the host of the AGN, it is possible to locate GN-z11 on the $M_{BH}-M_{star}$ relation.
-As illustrated, in Fig.\ref{fig:mbh_mst}, GN-z11 is located above the local scaling relation, although marginally consistent within the scatter.
-Interestingly, an early evolution above the local $M_{BH}-M_{star}$ relation is what is expected for black holes accreting at super-Eddington at such early epochs \citep{Trinca22, Volonteri23}.
+Taking the stellar mass of the extended disk-like component measured by \cite{tacchella_jades_2023} ($M_{\star}=8\times10^8~M_\odot$), it is possible to locate GN-z11 on the $M_{BH}-M_{star}$ relation.
+As illustrated in Fig.\ref{fig:mbh_mst}, GN-z11 is placed above the local relation, although marginally consistent within the scatter.
+Interestingly, an early evolution above the local $M_{BH}-M_{star}$ relation is what is expected from models invoking DCBHs and/or super-Eddington accretion \citep{trinca_low-end_2022, Volonteri23, Schneider23}.

-We note that the exceptionally high nitrogen abundance inferred for GN-z11 (and, specifically, high N/O) \citep{bunker_jades_2023, cameron+2023b} becomes much less problematic in the AGN scenario revealed in this work.
-To begin with, several `nitrogen-loud' AGN have already been found both at low and high-redshifts (both for the BLR and NLR, and including NLSy1)\citep{wills+1999b, mathur2000, leighly+moore2004, matsuoka+2011, matsuoka+2017, Koptelova2022, ubler+2023, Jiang08}.
-These systems, often have strong NIV and have NIII] much brighter than the HeII$\lambda$1640 and OIII]$\lambda\lambda$1661,1666 transitions.
-So GNz11 is not a very peculiar system in this context.
-Secondly, the mass of the BLR in AGN is very small:
+We note that the exceptionally high nitrogen abundance inferred for GN-z11 (specifically, high N/O) \citep{bunker_jades_2023} becomes much less problematic in the AGN scenario.
+To begin with, several `nitrogen-loud' AGN have already been found both at low and high-redshifts (including NLSy1) \citep{ matsuoka+2017, Koptelova2022, ubler+2023, Jiang08}.
+So GN-z11 is not a very peculiar system in this context.
+Secondly, the mass of the BLR in AGN is very small \cite{Osterbrock06}: